vacuas/SNOVA/src/README.md

 Performance
 -------

-While the optimized versions uses only C statements, the compiler will actually vectorize the code.
+While the optimized versions use only C statements, the compiler will actually vectorize the code.
 We found that the level of vectorization that the compiler produces depends significantly on the compiler used, and also the version of the compiler used.
 The best performance was obtained using gcc version 15.2.1 20250813 on Arch Linux.

 We have observed the following cycle counts for the optimized `OPT=OPT` version for SNOVA_24_5_23_4: